 Artistic Collab at Chabad of Golden Beach

-A Chabad Parochet Collabo with Artist Menucha Yankelevitch
+A Chabad Parochet Collab with Artist Menucha Yankelevitch

 We were honored to create a truly unique new parochet for a Chabad synagogue in Miami, FL—and this project was extra special because it was a collaboration with the talented artist Menucha Yankelevitch.